So you buy my argument that the best way to tackle your fear of Leith Hill (or Box or Mont Ventoux) is to ride it before event day.

 Some climbs are popular on Strava, despite them being busy roads (the A52 to Leek, as it leaves Ashbourne is an example near me).
 Generally you don’t want to conquering your climbing demons whilst cars thunder past your shoulder.

 If you haven’t done so already, sign up to receive Sportive Cyclist by email.
 You’ll get access to my ‘Sportive Cyclist Toolbox’ (including ‘4 Steps To Your First 100 Mile Ride’ and ‘How To Train When You’ve Got No Time’).
-Enter your email in the box below and follow the instructions.

 Until next time, safe cycling.